 Let’s assume your product is a value-added, pre-packaged snack and your target audience is parents.
 Instead of starting your advertisements or social media with verbiage about your product, start with an empathetic statement to the busy mom who is struggling to balance work and getting fresh and healthy snacks on the plate for her kids.
 We connect with people when we’re empathetic and now is a great time to lean into this reality.

 I know what you’re thinking, “I can be empathetic all day, but how will this approach ultimately lead to a sale?”
 Don’t worry, that’s next.
 Once you’ve proved to your customer or audience that you understand their challenges, now it’s time to give them a solution.

 A clear call to action (CTA) is crucial here.
 The customer or audience needs to know what they should do next.
-Is it “buy now,” “learn more,” “go here,” don’t assume the customer knows how to solve the problem.
+Is it “buy now,” “learn more,” or “go here,” don’t assume the customer knows how to solve the problem.
 After all, we’re the guide!

 People love a good story, so why should your brand messaging be anything less?
-Working to make the audience or customer the hero of your story will lead to amazing results for your brand including increased sales, improved company language for recruiting and hiring and most importantly being viewed as a resource by your customers.
+Working to make the audience or customer the hero of your story will lead to amazing results for your brand including increased sales, improved company language for recruiting and hiring, and most importantly being viewed as a resource by your customers.

 If brand messaging is something you are ready to invest in, have a look at our Messaging Guide Essential Service and let us get your company equipped in 45 days or less.